On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Proofs

 \subsection{Polygons}

-In this section, we work out what happens if the domain is non-smooth.
-For simplicity we restrict ourselves to the case of polygons in two dimensions.
+In this section, we consider a polygonal domain $\Omega\subset {\mathbb R}^2$ as an example of a non-smooth domain.
 In order to match the boundary layer solutions from Lemma~\ref{lemma:asympt_expansion} at corners, we solve an appropriate transmission problem, similarly to what was done in~\cite{melenk_book}.
-See Figure~\ref{fig:corner_geometry} for the geometric situation we have in mind.
+We refer to Figure~\ref{fig:corner_geometry} for the geometric situation.

 We first need one additional Sobolev space.
 For a smooth curve $\Gamma'$ and $\theta \in [0,1]$, we introduce

 where $d_{\partial \Gamma'}$ denotes the distance to the endpoints of $\Gamma'$.